-It is essential for the Believer to have an active prayer life and make prayer a priority.
-Prayer includes our alone time spent in direct communication with the Lord.
+It is essential for the believer to have an active prayer life and make prayer a priority.
+Prayer includes alone time spent in direct communication with the Lord.
 The Lord desires for us to come before him in prayer.
-Jesus even said “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you” in Matthew 7:7 (ESV).
+Jesus even said, “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you” in Matthew 7:7.
 Paul stated that one should pray continually (1 Thessalonians 5:17).
-Nonetheless, as Believers, we may experience prayerlessness when we have no desire to pray, or we do not pray unless an urgent situation or emergency arises.
-Prayerlessness can have adverse consequences for the Believer.
+Nonetheless, as believers, we may experience prayerlessness when we have no desire to pray, or we do not pray unless an urgent situation arises.
+Prayerlessness can have adverse consequences for the believer.

 Consequences of Prayerlessness

 When we lack prayer, we often become restless, and our responsibilities become more burdensome.
 As we pray, we allow the Lord the ability to remove our difficulties and give us His peace.

 Casting all your anxieties on him, because he cares for you. – 1 Peter 5:7 (ESV)